 CIRES’ Don Murray, Dan Wolfe, Paul E. Johnston, Dave Costa, Leslie Hartten, and Darren Jackson

-in NOAA’s Physical Sciences Division, were part of a NOAA team recognized with the NOAA Research Employees of the Year award, not available to non-federal scientists.
+in NOAA’s Physical Sciences Laboratory, were part of a NOAA team recognized with the NOAA Research Employees of the Year award, not available to non-federal scientists.
 The group of federal and cooperative institute scientists was honored for rapidly implementing and supporting a complex, multi-platform, multi-organizational field campaign to observe a rare, high-intensity El Niño event in the central, equatorial Pacific.

 Presidential Early Career Award for Scientists and Engineers

-in NOAA’s Chemical Sciences Division, was awarded a PECASE in early 2017, one of 102 young scientists and engineers to receive this recognition.
+in NOAA’s Chemical Sciences Laboratory, was awarded a PECASE in early 2017, one of 102 young scientists and engineers to receive this recognition.
 The PECASE is the highest honor bestowed by the U.S. government on early career science and engineering professionals.
 Perring’s research has focused on characterizing and understanding atmospheric particles (“aerosols”) and how they affect climate and air quality.
 She also works to understand “bioaerosols” (bacteria, fungi, and pollen in the air), which can affect cloud formation, rain, snow, and human health.

 Reid Scholarship Award

 in NOAA’s National Centers for Environmental Information (NCEI), is this year’s recipient of the George C. and Joan A. Reid Award.
 Made possible by the Reids’ generous contribution to an endowed scholarship fund, the Reid Award celebrates intellectual contributions to CIRES and leadership within the broader University of Colorado Boulder community.